Afghanistan–United Kingdom relations

 Bilateral relations of Afghanistan and the United Kingdom of Great Britain and Northern Ireland span a long and eventful history, dating back to the United Kingdom's Company rule in India, the British-Russian rivalry in Central Asia, and the border between modern Afghanistan and British India.
-There has been an Afghan embassy in London since 1922 though there was no accredited Afghan ambassador from 1981 to 2001.
+There was an Afghan embassy in London from 1922 until 2024, though there was no accredited Afghan ambassador from 1981 to 2001.